Frequently Asked Questions

 DO YOU HAVE VEGAN OPTIONS?

 Yes!
 Most of our breads are Vegan.
-All our sourdough breads are vegan unless they have cheese in them, and we make sure to label those breads accordingly (Cheesy Grits, Blue Cheese Walnut, Cheddar Jalapeño...).
-We do make loaves such as the Nine Grain sandwich loaf (contains Cruz Farm Dairy whole milk and honey) and Challah (contains Tickiwoo Farm pasture raised eggs) which are not vegan.
+All our sourdough breads are vegan unless they have cheese or meat in them, and we make sure to label those breads accordingly (Cheesy Grits, Feta Basil, Cheddar Jalapeño, Bacon Baguette...).
+We do make loaves such as Challah which contains Tickiwoo Farm pasture raised eggs which is not vegan.

-When it comes to our pastry items, we do not have any vegan options.
+When it comes to our pastry items, we do not have any vegan options other than the vegan pies.
 Our name should be an indicator that we love our butter.
 We do care about the quality and sourcing of our eggs and dairy.
-We use Tickiwoo Farm pasture raised eggs, Cruz Dairy milk and buttermilk, and Pulgra European Style Butter.
+We use Tickiwoo Farm pasture raised eggs, Tennessee whole milk and Cruz Dairy buttermilk, and Pulgra European Style Butter.